 Students do not have to pass all quizzes to receive a passing grade in the class.
-Students also do not have to pass all of the lab assignments to pass the class.
+Students also do not have to pass the labs to pass the class.
 A student's letter grade is entirely based on the procedures described in the calculations of the final average described above.